-Guernica Remakings explores four remakings of Pablo Picasso’s Guernica in the 21st century and reveals an important and on-going dialogue between art and action, collaboration and creation.
+Guernica Remakings explores remakings of Pablo Picasso’s Guernica in the 21st century and reveals an important and on-going dialogue between art and action, collaboration and creation.
 Art and design historian Dr Nicola Ashmore was inspired to carry out this research as a result of her involvement in collectively remaking Picasso’s Guernica as a protest banner.
 The experience of making the banner proved profoundly influential, impacting upon Ashmore’s research and provided a new appreciation of collective ways of working in support of political activism.
 In 2015, Ashmore conducted a series of trips to carry out archival research and interview people involved in collective remakings of Guernica.
 This resulted in the Guernica Remakings exhibition 2017.

 Guernica Remakings an International Phenomena

-This research project brings together four remakings of Picasso’s Guernica connecting activity in: America, Canada, France, Spain, South Africa and the UK and India.
-The local and global politics manifest in these four individual remakings is heard through the voices of the project participants through the videos published on this website.
-Issues that are explored throughout this series of videos includes: the translation of Picasso’s Guernica; using art as activism; witnessing pain and distress; and the value and currency of Guernica in the 21st century; the power of art and imagination; and the value of art in education.
+This research project brings together remakings of Picasso’s Guernica connecting activity in: America, Canada, France, Mauritius, Portugal, Spain, South Africa and the UK and India.
+The local and global politics manifested in these numerous remakings is heard through the voices of the project participants through the videos and reflections published on this website.
+Issues that are explored throughout this website include: the translation of Picasso’s Guernica; using art as activism; witnessing pain and distress; the value and currency of Guernica in the 21st century; the power of art and imagination; and the value of art in education.

 Activism and Picasso’s Guernica